Coloboma: Epidemiology

+Society and culture

-Notable people with coloboma include actor John Ritter, model/actress Karolina Wydra, The New York Times columnist Andrew Ross Sorkin, pop singer songwriter Lachi, U.S. Olympic medalist Stephen Nedoroscik, and George Soros.
+Notable people with coloboma include actor John Ritter, model/actress Karolina Wydra, The New York Times columnist Andrew Ross Sorkin, pop singer songwriter Lachi, U.S. Olympic medalist Stephen Nedoroscik, George Soros, and YouTuber Courtney Miller.
 Madeleine McCann, a young girl who went missing in Portugal in 2007, does not have the condition.
 She has a freckle under her pupil.
 Her unique eye was a large part of her parents' media appeal to find her.